666Sakib/666Sakib/README.md

-- 👋 Hi, I’m @Sakib
+- 👋 Hi, I’m @MD.
+Sakib Islam
-- 👀 I’m interested in Web Development and design
+- 👀 I’m interested in Data Science and Artificial Intelligence
-- 🌱 I’m currently learning about life
+- 🌱 I’m currently learning Data Science
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on the future of AI
 - 📫 How to reach me?
 Just email me at sakibae.007@gmail.com

 <!---